 What does beech look like once seasoned?

 Properly seasoned beech will transform from an amber-orange color to a brownish tan.
-Although you may see a little orange or pink in the wood, any black or green could be a sign of moldy wood.
+Although you may see a little orange or pink in the wood, any black or green could indicate moldy wood.

 Fast facts

-- There are only 13 beech tree species with the most common two being the American beech (Fagus grandifolia) and European beech tree (Fagus sylvatica).
+- There are only 13 beech tree species, the most common being the American beech (Fagus grandifolia) and European beech tree (Fagus sylvatica).

 - Beech trees are native to the temperate climates of Europe and North America.